CloudChi/FX-Framework/Diagram Error Flow - Common.md

 ## Frameworks Coding

 In Frameworks coding practices:
+- Error is thrown by a subscript
+- **IS** caught
-- Error is thrown by a subscript it **IS** caught, short circuits any calling scripts, and displays a meaningful error to the user.
+- Short circuits any calling scripts
+- Displays a meaningful error to the user.

 ```mermaid
 graph LR